jtramm/openmc_offloading_builder/README.md

 ## Step 3

-Once step 2 is complete, you should run the script as:
+If step 2 completes and validation passes, then you can begin testing a larger, more realistic problem via:

 ```
 ./build_openmc.sh performance
 ```

+Which will run the Hoogenboom-Martin "large" depleted fuel reactor benchmark.

 ## Additional Options